-Our heritage spans over three decades.
+Our heritage spans over four decades.
 We are consistently refining our ability to communicate quality with our English springer spaniels, priding ourselves on the attention, education, and personal detail given to every client, employee, and our community.
 We take responsibility for the quality of the hunting world, not only for today, but also for tomorrow.

 Dog and handler instruction is available in three areas: Obedience, to fit into familyall family members should be trained in this; Field, to hunt productively and proudly, forming the unique, lasting bond of companionship of hunter and gun dog; and finally, Trials and Tests, the epitome of bringing out the best in dog and handler.